 Related to the concept of guanxi is 'saving face'.
 It’s important that expats always conduct themselves in a dignified manner and avoid offending or embarrassing their Chinese associates at all costs.

 Integrating into Chinese corporate culture can be quite a challenge for Western expats.
 The language barrier, in particular, may take some adjustment, and expats would do well to at least learn some key phrases in Mandarin.

-Despite the challenges, the expats that do manage to successfully find work and integrate into Chinese working life report high levels of satisfaction.
+Despite challenges, those expats that manage to successfully find work and integrate into Chinese working life do report high levels of satisfaction.

 ►For more about guanxi, see Doing Business in China